Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-6_Authority—Respect-vs-Fear_Marshall-Rosenberg_transcript.md

 ## The person behind the title

-One of the ways that nonviolent communication helps people to exercise the quality of authority that gets people to do things willingly, because they see how it's going to enrich their own life and the lives of others to do it.
+One of the ways that Nonviolent Communication helps people to exercise the quality of authority that gets people to do things willingly, because they see how it's going to enrich their own life and the lives of others to do it.

 One way is not to see people as titles, but to see people for their humaneness, even if they have titles.
 For example, when I used to teach at a university, I used to find that it was hard to create the quality of connection that I like to have when I'm in a learning or teaching situation.
 I like to have people connecting with me as a person and sharing with them what's valuable to me.
 I don't like to be in this position where they see me as this person who's imposing knowledge upon them.

 I used to try to figure out what can I do so that the students will see me as a human being offering them something that's valuable to me, that I hope will be valuable to them.
 How can we create that quality of connection?, even though the institution the university makes it a challenge to do so?

-After working on this for a couple of years, trying different things early in the semester to try to figure out what can I do, so that we can get over this culturally learned view of authority.

-#### These people who sit in judgment, it makes it hard to see them as real people.
+After working on this for a couple of years, trying different things early in the semester to try to figure out what can I do, so that we can get over this culturally learned view of authority, as people who sit in judgment, it makes it hard to see them as real people.

 How do I get the students to see my humaneness?
 I came up with a playful little exercise the very first day that helped a lot.